 There have been a ton of wonderful books published recently on native plants and pollinators.
+Here are some from which I've learned quite a bit.

 I also really like this book, Climate Change Gardening for the South by Barbara Sullivan.